-Lal Mirch Ka Achar (Stuffed Red Chilli Pickle) is a traditional hot, spicy, and tangy North Indian pickle made using thick red chillies and Indian pickling spices.
-Sharing my mom’s signature foolproof recipe to make this lal mirch ka bharwa achar.
+Bharwa Lal Mirch Ka Achar (Stuffed Red Chilli Pickle) is a traditional hot, spicy, tangy North Indian pickle made using thick red chilies and Indian pickling spices.
+I am sharing my mom’s signature foolproof recipe to make this lal mirch ka bharwa achar (vegan).

 Homemade pickles are the best!
-Want to try some more homemade pickle recipes, then here are some of my favorites – Chilli Pickle, Kerala Style Mango Pickle, Vadu Mango Pickle, Hing Ka Achar, Nimbu Mirch Ka Achar, and Allam Avakaya.
+If you want to try some more homemade pickle recipes, here are some of my favorites – Chilli Pickle, Kerala Style Mango Pickle, Vadu Mango Pickle, Hing Ka Achar, Nimbu Mirch Ka Achar, and Allam Avakaya.

 Jump to: